k-szczeciak/notes/_Projekte_/MarCator/MarCator_todo.md

 - interface do precimara do automatycznego testowania i ew. kalibracji
 - dalsze rozwiniecie do MillimarTool
 - web service do tego
+- json parametry do dku1 do c120 i marcator family
+- istqb